 Keep kitchens running smoothly and efficiently with clear communication between management, staff, and vendors.

-The quality and comfort of hotel guest rooms are a hotel’s highest priority.
-Maintenance managers should focus on the hotel areas where spot-on preventive maintenance builds customer satisfaction and positive guest experiences.
+Undeniably, the quality and comfort of hotel guest rooms are a hotel’s highest priority.
+As a result, maintenance managers should focus on the hotel areas where spot-on preventive maintenance builds customer satisfaction and positive guest experiences.

-Hotels operate in regulated environments.
-Front desks and managers need to assess quality issues to proactively prevent problems and react to them quickly when they arise.
+Without a doubt, hotels operate in regulated environments.
+Therefore, front desks and managers need to assess quality issues to proactively prevent problems and react to them quickly when they arise.

 Hotel maintenance operations include:

 - Heating and Cooling Systems

 - Plumbing and Water Supply